 The study employed interviews and questionnaires to collect data.
-Interviews were possible for heads of schools, academic teachers and ICT teachers.
+Interviews were conducted with heads of schools, academic teachers, and ICT teachers.
 Questionnaires were administered to classroom teachers and students.
-The validity and reliability of this study were ensured through the use of multiple data collection techniques, pre-testing of the instruments (piloting) and triangulation.
-Similarly, two research specialist in secondary education and digital literacy were consulted to evaluate and recommend the quality of the research instruments.
-The questionnaires for students were translated into Kiswahili since the majority of secondary school students are more conversant in Swahili than in English language though English Language is a medium of instruction.
-The study followed ethical standards in terms of confidentiality, no harm and anonymity of the participants.
+The validity and reliability of this study were ensured through the use of multiple data collection techniques, pre-testing of the instruments (piloting), and triangulation.
+Similarly, two research specialists in secondary education and digital literacy were consulted to evaluate and recommend the quality of the research instruments.
+The questionnaires for students were translated into Kiswahili since the majority of secondary school students are more conversant in Swahili than in the English language, though English is the medium of instruction.
+The study followed ethical standards in terms of confidentiality, no harm, and anonymity of the participants.
 This involved the use of informed consent for participants to sign and indicate their voluntary participation in the study.
 In reporting, pseudonyms were used for schools and respondents.